 You can't do much to stop these from happening, but you can fix the problems.
 So, if you ever encounter any of them, don't think there's only one way out of it.

-This is actually a very simple thing to understand.
-It just means there's something preventing your video from working as it's supposed to.
+This is a very simple thing to understand.
+It just means something is preventing your video from working as it's supposed to.
 End of story.